 The following table summarises the sensitivity of the operating profit and net assets attributable to unitholders to interest rate risk and price risk.
-The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
+The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors, including historical levels of changes in interest rates and historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performance of the economies, markets and securities in which the Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Impact on operating profit/net assets attributable to unitholders
+rating profit/net lle to unitholders

-Sensitivity rates 30 June 2022 30 June 2021
+Sensitivity rates 30 June 2023 30 June 2022

 \$'000 \$'000

-Interest rate risk +1.00% 1,506 -
+Interest rate risk +1.00% 991 1,506

--1.00% (1,506) -
+-1.00% (991) (1,506)

-+0.10% - 48

--0.10% - (48)

-Price risk +10% 149,594 189,111
+Price risk +10% 144,507 149,594

--10% (149,594) (189,111)
+-10% (144,507) (149,594)